 The experimental investigations have been carried out mainly utilizing the Leipzig Aerosol Cloud Interaction Simulator“ (LACIS).
 Since beginning of 2013, a "Spectrometer for Ice Nuclei" (SPIN) is available as well.
 LACIS is well suited for investigating immersion freezing, while SPIN allows for the consideration of mainly deposition freezing.

-Concerning the topic of heterogeneous ice nucleation, intensive laboratory investigations are carried out at TROPOS (a member of the research unit INUIT).
+Concerning the topic of heterogeneous ice nucleation, intensive laboratory investigations are carried out at TROPOS (particularly within the research unit INUIT during 2012-2018).
 Goals of these investigations are:

 - a better understanding concerning the fundamental processes and the important parameters and properties controlling the heterogeneous freezing of cloud droplets

 - identification of aerosol particles and substances which function as atmospheric ice nuclei (IN)

 - quantification of the ice nucleation behavior of atmospherically relevant IN, e.g., in terms of nucleation rates

 - provision of models and parameterizations for use in larger scale atmospheric models

 During the past years, the ice nucleation behavior of especially mineral dust and biological particles has been investigated and quantified.
 We examined size segregated pure particles as well as particles coated with different substances (sulfuric acid, succinic acid, levoglucosan).
 The most important scientific results and findings gained in course of the investigations performed are: